A Preliminary Interest Report for Unlisted Shares – Giuelith Breweries GmbH

 We’ve held discussions about different methods and structures for a stock introduction through the Börse Frankfurt (Frankfurt Stock Exchange) – DAX, among other things.
 We have not yet made any decisive decisions or reached any crucial ruling on this issue, but we are open to proposals for Giuelith Breweries GmbH company structure listed on the stock exchange.
 We intend to initiate that dialogue and we propose an open offer for investors to provisionally announce their interest in buying shares at a price of EUR 0.48.

-The purschase price for Giuelith Breweries GmbH share is EUR 0.48 per share
+The purschase price for Giuelith Breweries GmbH share is EUR 0.48 per share.

 Do your pre-notification